Jason Chadwick

 I am a third-year computer science Ph.D. student at the University of Chicago studying quantum computer systems with Fred Chong.
 Previously, I graduated from Carnegie Mellon University in 2022 with a B.S. in physics and a minor in computer science.

-In the summer of 2024, I interned with the quantum computing team at Intel, where I created integrated tools for hardware-informed exploration of the QEC design space, providing guidance for Intel’s quantum roadmap.
+In the summer of 2024, I interned with the quantum computing team at Intel, where I created integrated tools for QEC-informed exploration of the spin qubit design space, providing guidance for Intel’s quantum roadmap.
 Stay tuned for an upcoming publication!

 Research